shoyguer/big-int/README.md

 - 512 GB SSD M.2

 ## Why Use BigNumber?
-Managing massive numbers in games are performance-heavy and complex.
+Managing massive numbers in games is performance-heavy and complex.
 This plugin provides you with:
 - Capable of handling numbers much larger than float or int
 - High Performance
 - Built-in support for multiple notation styles: